Val Lewton blogathon starts here, Happy Halloween! scroll all the way down to see all the links…

 here’s one IVAN of THRILLING DAYS OF YESTERYEAR made for himself:

-and now, here is your lineup, time to go door to door trick or treating!! help us promo by tweeting your faves with the hashtag #ValLewton so others can follow along
+Time to go trick or treating, help us promo by tweeting your faves with the hashtag #ValLewton so others can follow along

 thanks so much for reading, and for everyone who’s taking part and helping us promote this, we really appreciate all the interest and participation!

-All credit must go to my co-host for this event, Stephen aka Classic Movie Man, for thinking up this event, which was a natural spinoff of his great post Val Lewton: The genius nobody knows.
+All credit must go to my co-host for this event, Stephen aka Classic Movie Man, for the idea, which was a natural spinoff of his great post Val Lewton: The genius nobody knows.
 Today Stephen writes on I WALKED WITH A ZOMBIE focusing on “Betsy,” one of the more self-assured, professional, smart & honorable of the Lewton heroines. @sreggie

 Once Upon a Screen: CAT PEOPLE not only a great analysis of the film but of Lewton’s “important role of bridging the gap in horror films between Universal’s golden era to the resurgence of the genre” @citizenscreen